uphiago/pok3mon/README.md

   A Node.js app designed to demonstrate a minimal front end, built in JavaScript and served on port 3000 within a container.

 - **Infrastructure**:
-  Provisioned in AWS (region: sa-east-1).
-Includes one EC2 instance (t3.micro) running Ubuntu 24.04, Docker, and Docker Compose.
+  Provisioned in AWS (region: sa‑east‑1) via Terraform.
+  The root configuration calls the module **`infra/modules/compute/`**,
+  which creates the EC2 instance, security group, Elastic IP and CloudWatch resources.

 - **CI/CD**:
   Defined in GitHub Actions: